 The incidence of non-European markets on total Group revenues was 36%, up by 2 percentage points on 2012 (it would have been 38% net of the exchange rate effect).
 The performance in South America was also positive with revenues that, net of the exchange rate effect, would have grown more than the reference market thanks to Sogefi's strong competitive position.
-In Europe, Sogefi reported revenues of $\in$ 859.3 million, down 2.0% on last year, in line with the market.
+In Europe, Sogefi reported revenues of € 859.3 million, down 2.0% on last year, in line with the market.

 The group stepped up its efficiency drive in 2013 because of the continued weakness in European markets, with the aim of bring production into line with the lower level of demand.
 In the Engine Systems Business Unit, the group began negotiations to close the Saint Père factory, and to transfer the production of the Argentan plant to Vire.
-This has led to higher restructuring charges compared with previous years of $\in$ 19.2 million, of which $\in$ 17.8 million to rationalise production capacity and $\in$ 1.4 million to write down the assets involved in the restructuring ( $\in$ 12.2 million and $\in$ 3.2 million, respectively, in 2012).
+This increased the restructuring charges compared with previous years, amounting to € 19.2 million in 2013, of which € 17.8 million incurred to rationalise production capacity and € 1.4 million to write down the assets involved in the restructuring (€ 12.2 million and € 3.2 million, respectively, in 2012).